telerik/ajax-docs/controls/spreadsheet/data-binding/providers/custom-database-provider.md

 		    End Sub

->note You can investigate the entire setup and test the behavior of the **RadSpreadsheet** with **Custom Database Provider** in this Code Library: [Custom Database Provider for RadSpreadsheet Code Library](http://www.telerik.com/support/code-library/spreadsheetdatabaseprovider).
+>tip You can investigate the entire setup and test the behavior of the **RadSpreadsheet** with **Custom Database Provider** in this Code Library: [Custom Database Provider for RadSpreadsheet Code Library](http://www.telerik.com/support/code-library/spreadsheetdatabaseprovider).